GiorgosChr/matplotlib_cern/README.md

 ```

 ## Usage
-You can find a full example [here](https://github.com/GiorgosChr/matplotlib_cern/blob/main/Example/example.py).
-Simply import the following packages at the beginning of your script
+To use `matplotlib_cern` simply import the following packages at the beginning of your script

 ```python
 import matplotlib.pyplot as plt